 With numerous applicable laws, getting disability benefits for lupus becomes difficult.
 However, if you are denied when you apply for the first time, you still have a chance to apply again or appear the SSA’s decision.

 Your appeal could take months and even years to reach a hearing date, as there are millions of backlogged disability benefits cases each year in the United States.

 It can be challenging to wait for financial assistance when you have chronic lupus.
 Your condition may worsen, and you may lose the opportunity to secure the financial assistance that you deserve.
-In such a situation, consulting with a Social Security disability attorney may help you avoid financial ruin.

 In addition, your attorney can prepare you well in advance of your case proceedings in the event of an appeal, as well as be mindful of the statute of limitations in which you must appeal.
 If your case must go to trial, your attorney can stand by your side, allowing you to feel more at ease when an experienced legal professional represents you in court.